DAT tape to digital files

 DAT was not widely adopted due to its price but found its way into the professional audio world due to its high-quality audio.
-DAT could record at data rates higher than CD so was used in studio recording systems.
+DAT could record at data rates higher than CD so was widely used in studio recording applications.

 We can transfer digital audio tape (DAT) to digital files for use in archiving or editing applications.
 We can supply the files as compressed WAV, MP3 or almost any file other audio file type.